TunaLobster/ardupilot_wiki/ardupilot/source/index.rst

 `Developers Guide <https://ardupilot.org/dev/index.html>`__
 All things for those who want to get into the nuts and bolts of ArduPilot development can be found in the Developer Guide.

-We have weekly `meeting times <https://ardupilot.org/dev/docs/ardupilot-discord-server.html#ardupilot-discord-server>`__.
+We have weekly :ref:`meeting times <dev:ardupilot-discord-server>`.

 We also have `forums <https://discuss.ardupilot.org/>`__